 Never swim around a dock where breakers or GFCI's are tripping.
 Do not touch any part of the dock or adjacent docks if a tingle or shock is felt.

-Swim or get away from the dock, cables,, and attachments.
+Swim or get away from the dock, cables, and attachments.
 Exit the water away from the source of the shock.
 If possible, swim to the shoreline and exit there.

 Water movement, freezing, and thawing can cause wear on your dock's electrical equipment.
 Monthly ground fault circuit interrupter (GFCI) testing of electric equipment and bonding wires is recommended.
-Have both the dock and the power supply to the dock regularly inspected by a qualified electrician.
+Have both the dock and the power supply to the dock annually inspected by a qualified electrician.

 Never energize or re-energize, engage a breaker, or reset a GFCI while someone is swimming near the dock.
 Get the dock inspected and fixed before using or swimming nearby.